 Read about the activities FDA scientists are undertaking to spur the development of new regulatory approaches that can help improve predictivity--and potentially replace, reduce and/or refine animal testing.

 Advances in systems biology, stem cells, engineered tissues, and mathematical modeling are creating unique opportunities to improve FDA's predictive ability, potentially enhancing our ability to predict risk and efficacy.

 These advances may help bring FDA-regulated products to market faster, with improved efficacy, or prevent products with increased toxicological risk from reaching the market.
 Also critical is the potential for these advances to replace, reduce, and/or refine animal testing.

 FDA has had a long-standing commitment to promote the development and use of new technologies to better predict human and animal responses to substances relevant to its regulatory mission.
-As part of efforts to strengthen that commitment, FDA launched its Alternative Methods Working Group (Alternative Methods Group).
+As part of efforts to further the goals of the FDA Predictive Toxicology Roadmap, FDA launched its Alternative Methods Working Group (Alternative Methods Group).

 FDA invites developers to showcase their cutting-edge technologies in FDA Webinar Series on Alternative Methods

 FDA's Alternative Methods Group focuses on opportunities for evolving and innovative technologies to advance useful tools as well as new areas of science to support alternative methods to traditional toxicity and efficacy testing that extend across FDA’s product areas.

 It also acts as a catalyst to foster the development and potential application of alternative systems (in vitro, in vivo, in silico, and systems toxicology modeling), such as microphysiological systems, to support decision-making in regulatory toxicology.